Robert Jordan: Conan the Barbarian

 Tom Doherty at Tor Books obtained the rights to Conan the Barbarian and needed a novel very quickly.
-McDougal recommended Jordan because she knew he had written his first novel, Warriors of the Altaii, in a very short time span.
+McDougal recommended Jordan because she knew he had written his first novel, Warriors of the Altaii, in a very short timespan.
 Jordan initially turned down the offer because he was concerned about writing in an established fictional universe from another author.
 He later accepted and enjoyed the project, though he found it difficult to be creative within the strict format rules of the books.
-Jordan would go on to write seven of these from 1982 to 1984.
+According to McDougal, Jordan was "brooding" at the time about the Soviet–Afghan War and these thoughts were present in his writing.
+He would go on to write seven of these from 1982 to 1984.

 So he thought I could write something fast, and he was right, and I liked it.
 It was fun writing something completely over the top, full of purple prose, and in a weak moment I agreed to do five more and the novelization of the second Conan movie.
 I've decided that those things were very good discipline for me.
 I had to work with a character and a world that had already been created and yet find a way to say something new about the character and the world.
 That was a very good exercise.